Battle of Alcántara (1809)

-The Battle of Alcántara (14 May 1809) saw an Imperial French division led by Marshal Claude Perrin Victor attack a Portuguese detachment under Colonel William Mayne.
+The Battle of Alcántara was fought on 14 May 1809 during the Peninsular War.
+It saw a French division led by Marshal Claude Perrin Victor attack an Anglo-Portuguese force comprising the British Army's Loyal Lusitanian Legion (LLL) and Portuguese militia under Colonel William Mayne.
 After a three hours skirmish, the French stormed across the Alcántara Bridge and forced the Portuguese to retreat.
-The clash happened during the Peninsular War, part of the Napoleonic Wars.
-Alcántara, Spain is situated on the Tagus river near the Portuguese border, 285 km west-southwest of Madrid.
+The battle was fought near Alcántara, Spain, a city situated on the Tagus river near the Portuguese border, 285 km west-southwest of Madrid.

 While Marshal Nicolas Soult invaded northern Portugal in early 1809, two other French forces stood ready to cooperate in the subjugation of Portugal.
 Pierre Belon Lapisse's division lurked near Ciudad Rodrigo while Victor's I Corps operated in the Tagus valley.
 A weak force under Robert Wilson watched Lapisse while Alexander Randoll Mackenzie's Anglo-Portuguese corps kept an eye on Victor.
 After being outgeneraled by Wilson, Lapisse marched south to join Victor.
 When Sir Arthur Wellesley's Anglo-Portuguese army advanced to attack Soult's corps, the detachment under Mayne occupied Alcántara.

 Believing Mayne's troops to be a serious threat, Victor marched against him.
-The Loyal Lusitanian Legion battalion defended the Alcántara Bridge for three hours.
+An LLL battalion defended the Alcántara Bridge for three hours.
 Then, the French artillery silenced their guns and a supporting battalion of militia took to its heels.
 The bridge was mined, but when Mayne ordered the charges to be detonated, its heavy construction withstood the explosion.
 Victor's infantry then rushed the incompletely demolished span.
 The French hung around the area for a few days but finally withdrew.
 The next action was the Battle of Talavera.